apache/mxnet/docs/how_to/add_op_in_backend.md

 >>> print d.infer_shape()
 ([(2L, 3L), (2L, 3L), (2L, 3L)], [(2L, 3L)], [])
 ```
+The last line of the above code snippet is a tuple of three lists returned
+by `d.infer_shape()`.
+The first list contains all the argument shapes
+of `a`, `b`, and `c`.
+The second contains the output shape of `d`.
+The
+third one represents the shapes of auxiliary states, which is not used
+in this case, and thus is empty.
 In this example, we only specified values for variable `a`'s first dimension
 and `c`'s second dimension.
 The `0` in shape `(2, 0)` indicates that the size
 of the second dimension is unknown, same meaning for shape `(0, 3)`.